-EPA found no known conditions of use, assessed the intended conditions of use, and addressed reasonably foreseen conditions of use by proposing a SNUR.
+EPA previously assessed the new chemical substance under the known conditions of use, assessed the intended conditions of use, and addressed reasonably foreseen conditions of use by proposing a SNUR.
 Therefore, EPA determines the new chemical substance is not likely to present unreasonable risk to human health or the environment.

-Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
-Environmental fate is an important factor in determining prohibited new use that would be legally required to cease upon the finalization of the SNUR.
+&lt;sup>2 Reasonably foreseen conditions of use subject to a proposed SNUR are not likely to present an unreasonable risk of injury to health or the environment.
+Based on EPA's experience, it is the Agency's judgment that a new use would not commence during the pendency of a proposed SNUR because web posting of a proposed SNUR serves as the cut-off date for a significant new use.
+Therefore, manufacturers and processors would not commence a prohibited new use that would be legally required to cease upon the finalization of the SNUR.
 Once a SNUR is final and effective, no manufacturer or processor - including the PMN submitter - may undertake the conditions of use identified as a significant new use of the PMN substance in the SNUR.
 EPA must first evaluate the new use in accordance with the requirements of TSCA Section 5 and (a) either conclude that the new use is not likely to present an unreasonable risk under the conditions of use; or (b) take appropriate action under section 5(e) or 5(f).
 If EPA were not to finalize the proposed SNUR, then that decision would be based on information and data provided to the Agency during the comment period demonstrating that the reasonably foreseen conditions of use subject to the proposed SNUR are not likely to present an unreasonable risk.
 Under either scenario, the reasonably foreseen condition of use is not likely present an unreasonable risk.